KusionStack/kusionstack.io/docs/operating/concepts/podopslifecycle.md

 }
 ```

-### Pod Sensitive Controller
+### Pod Cooperation Controller

-There are two ways to develop a Pod sensitive controller.
+There are two ways to develop a cooperation controller.
 One way is to develop a controller using the controller runtime and adhering to some conventions of PodOpsLifecycle and Kubernetes.
 Another way is to take the use of [ResourceConsist](https://github.com/KusionStack/resourceconsist) framework provided by KusionStack, which can be referenced from its [documentation](https://www.kusionstack.io/docs/operating/manuals/resourceconsist).